 RAC notes that more comprehensive EU monitoring of NPEO concentrations in the environment (including specific measurements for short chain ethoxylates and carboxylates) would allow a more refined assessment of combination risks at a future date.

-Conclusion 12: The proposed restriction is monitorable.
+RAC concludes that the proposed restriction is monitorable.
 It would be simplest to target NPEO alone when measuring textiles, which has implications for the wording of the restriction.